ShreyaKapoor18/ShreyaKapoor18/README.md

 # Hi there, I'm Shreya Kapoor 👋

 Welcome to my GitHub profile!
-I am a curious researcher at the interface of Cognitive Science and Computer Vision!
-I have a very interdisciplinary research background.
+I am a curious researcher with a very interdisciplinary research background.
 My academic background comes with a B.Sc.
 (H) in Physics from the University of Delhi and an
 M.Sc. in Life Science Informatics from the University of Bonn.
 Until now, I was a researcher with Prof. Dr. Bernhard Egger at the Cognitive Computer Vision lab.
-I have worked on various interdisciplinary research projects and am looking for collaborators!

 ## 🚀 About Me
 - I have been accepted as a DAAD Young Ambassador for the academic session 2025-26